 RC drones have a very limited payload capacity which largely depends on the power of your motor and propeller combination.
 Typically a mini quad using 5″ propellers might only be able to carry up to 500g before pushing the power to weight ratio too far to be viable.

-Generally speaking, an 80g HD camera (such as the GoPro Hero 4+) is considered a pretty heavy camera for a 5″ or 6″ mini quad, so you really should be looking at cameras around or below this number, and avoid cameras heavier than this.
+Generally speaking, an 80g HD camera (such as the GoPro Hero 4+) is considered a pretty heavy camera for a 5″ or 6″ mini quad.
+You really should be looking at cameras around or below this number, and avoid cameras heavier than this.

 80 grams, or less…